+Cybersecurity affects every individual, organization, and nation.
 This course focuses on the evolving and pervasive technological environment with an emphasis on securing personal, organizational, and national information.
 Students will be introduced to the principles of cybersecurity, explore emerging technologies, examine threats and protective measures, and investigate the diverse high-skill, high-wage, and high-demand career opportunities in the field of cybersecurity.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.